progressivis/progressivis/doc/userguide.md

 With **ProgressiVis**, we don't need to wait for the file to be fully loaded to visualize it, we can do it on the go, as with this simple low-level ProgressiVis program.

-All the programs shown here are available in the the `notebook` directory of **ProgressiVis** as `userguide1.ipynb`, `userguide1.2.ipynb` and `userguide1.3.ipynb` so you don't have to copy/paste them from this documentation.
+All the programs shown here are available in the `notebook` directory of **ProgressiVis** as `userguide1.ipynb`, `userguide1.2.ipynb` and `userguide1.3.ipynb` so you don't have to copy/paste them from this documentation.
 To run the examples, connect to the `progressivis` directory you downloaded from `github.com` and launch the Jupyter lab notebook by typing, in a command line:
 ```sh
 jupyter lab
 ```